rat10/nng/fragments.md

 # VOCABULARY

 nng:domain a rdf:Property;
+    rdfs:subPropertyOf rdfs:domain ;
     rdfs:domain nng:NestedGraph ;
     rdfs:range rdfs:Class ;
-  rdfs:comment "Addresses the subject of a statement, or all subjects of all statements in a graph source" .
+    rdfs:comment "Refers to the subject of a statement, or all subjects of all statements in a graph source" .

 nng:relation a rdf:Property;
     rdfs:domain nng:NestedGraph ;
     rdfs:range rdfs:Class ;
-  rdfs:comment "Addresses the predicate of a statement, or all predicate of all statements in a graph source" .
+    rdfs:comment "Refers to the predicate of a statement, or all predicates of all statements in a graph source" .

 nng:range a rdf:Property;
+    rdfs:subPropertyOf rdfs:range ;
     rdfs:domain nng:NestedGraph ;
     rdfs:range rdfs:Class ;
-  rdfs:comment "Addresses the object of a statement, or all object of all statements in a graph source" .
+    rdfs:comment "Refers to the object of a statement, or all objects of all statements in a graph source" .

 nng:triple a rdf:Property;
     rdfs:domain nng:NestedGraph ;
     rdfs:range rdfs:Class ;
-  rdfs:comment "Addresses all statements in a graph source" .
+    rdfs:comment "Refers to all statements in a graph source" .

 nng:graph a rdf:Property;
     rdfs:domain nng:NestedGraph ;
     rdfs:range rdfs:Class ;
-  rdfs:comment "Addresses a graph source" .
+    rdfs:comment "Refers to a graph source" .

 nng:tree a rdf:Property;
     rdfs:domain nng:NestedGraph ;
     rdfs:range rdfs:Class ;
-  rdfs:comment "Addresses a graph source and all graph sources nested inside, recursively" .
+    rdfs:comment "Refers to a graph source and all graph sources nested inside, recursively" .
 ```
 > [TODO]
 >